 - Dealing with old pages that are no longer needed but have a decent amount of traffic.

 - You have a product page where the product is no longer available.

 Types of redirects

-There are several different redirect possibilities, let’s have a look at the most common redirects for SEO and understand their characteristics.
+There are several different redirect possibilities.
+Let’s look at the most common redirects for SEO and understand their characteristics.

-You’ll want to use this one when the page you’re redirecting to is the final version you want to show on search engines.
-Summing up, a 301 redirect is permanent and will be taken into account by Google and other search engines.
+You want to use this one when the page you redirect to is the final version you wish to show on search engines.
+A 301 redirect is permanent and will be considered by Google and other search engines.

 Now that we know how the 301 redirect works, it’s difficult to believe there are other types because that one makes a lot of sense.
-But there are many pages that require temporary URLs, for example:
+But many pages require temporary URLs, for example:

 - Special promotions that expire soon.